 For the 2009-10 school year, six new CLCs are open: Innes was dedicated at 9 a.m. on Wednesday, August 19; Ritzman at 3 p.m. on Friday, August 21; Crouse at 5 p.m. on Wednesday, August 26; Rimer at 5:30 p.m. on Thursday, September 10; Findley on Wednesday, December 16, at 5:30 p.m.; and Barber on Wednesday, January 27, at 5 p.m.

 For the 2010-11 school year, four new CLCs are open: Portage Path was dedicated at 5:30 p.m. on Monday, August 30; STEM at 12:30 p.m. on Thursday, September 2; Leggett at 5:30 p.m. on Thursday, September 23; and East on Thursday, September 30, at 5:30 p.m

-For the 2011-12 school year, five new CLCs will be open: East 7-8 Campus, Hyre, McEbright, Schumacher and Windemere.
-Stay tuned for details!
+For the 2011-12 school year, five new CLCs are open: East 7-8 Campus, Hyre, McEbright, Schumacher and Windemere.

-For the 2012-13 school year, two new CLCs will be open: Buchtel CLC and the new STEM High School.
+For the 2012-13 school year, two new CLCs are open: Buchtel CLC and the new STEM High School.